-You want to breastfeed your newborn baby, but she just won’t latch.
-Maybe her attempts to latch are even hurting you.
-What could be the problem?
+You want to breastfeed your newborn baby, but they just won’t latch.
+Maybe their attempts to latch are even hurting you.
+Could a tongue-tie be the problem?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 “A lingual frenulum is a band of connective tissue, almost like a small string, that connects the base of the tongue to the floor of the mouth,” explains pediatrician Heidi Szugye, DO, NABBLM-C, IBCLC.

 “Sometimes, the lingual frenulum causes the tongue to not move well, which can cause latching difficulties, breastfeeding issues or a painful latch that we call ankyloglossia, or a ‘tongue tie.’”

 The procedure to clip and correct tongue-tie has become increasingly common in newborns.
 It’s been shown to help with breastfeeding — but it’s not always the answer.

 Dr. Szugye explains the advantages and disadvantages of the tongue-tie procedure and what to consider first.

 If your healthcare provider suspects that a tongue-tie is the cause of your baby’s latch issues or your nipple pain, they may suggest a tongue-tie surgery, which has been reported to improve both.
 This procedure is also sometimes called a lingual frenotomy or just a frenotomy.